goeh/grails-recent-domain/README.md

 recentDomain.autoscan.actions = ['customer:show', 'project:show']

 You can use asterisk (*) as a wildcard for both controller and action.

+**white list**

+You can restrict what domain classes are added to the recent list with the *recentDomain.include* parameter.

+    recentDomain.include = ['com.mycompany.Person']

+**black list**

+You can restrict what domain classes are added to the recent list with the *recentDomain.exclude* parameter.
+Domain classes specified are excluded and will not be added to a recent list.

+    recentDomain.exclude = ['com.mycompany.Address']

+**list size**

+The size of a recent list defaults to 25 entries but you can change that with the *recentDomain.maxSize* parameter.

+    recentDomain.maxSize = 10

+**icons**

+You can assign icon names to domain classes and display icons next to domain instances when you display a recent list on screen.
+Add a *recentDomain.icon.<domainClassPropertyName>* parameter for each domain class.

+    recentDomain.icon.person = 'user'
+    recentDomain.icon.company = 'house'

+When you retrieve a domain instance from the recent list you can read the *icon* property to find out what icon to render.

+## RecentDomainService

+*RecentDomainService* contains method for interaction with recent lists.
+If you have configured *autoscan* and use the provided GSP tags you will probably not use the service, but if you need more programatic control you can use the service to interact with recent lists.

+A recent list does not store the actual domain instances.
+Instead a proxy is stored in the list.
+This proxy contains attributes that you can use when rendering recent lists on the screen.

+    String type // Class name of the domain instance Object id   // The primary key of the domain instance String label // The toString() representation of the domain instance String url   // URL in the application that displays the domain instance String icon  // Icon that represents the domain instance Set tags     // Optional set of tags

+**remember(Object domainInstance, HttpServletRequest request, String tag = null)**

+Add a domain instance to the recent list.

+**scan(Object model, HttpServletRequest request)**

+Scan a model and look for domain instances.
+The model can be a List or a Map.
+Every domain instance found are added to the recent list.
+White lists and black lists are checked before adding a domain instance.

+**remove(Object domainInstance, HttpServletRequest request, String tag = null)**

+**forget(Object domainInstance, HttpServletRequest request, String tag = null)**

+Remove a domain instance form a recent list (*forget* is just an alias for *remove*).

+**List getHistory(HttpServletRequest request, Object type = null, String tag = null)**

+Returns a List containing all recent domain instances or if *type* is specified recent domain instances of a specific type.
+The *type* parameter can be a domain Class or the class name of a domain.

+**clearHistory(HttpServletRequest request, Object type = null)**

+Clears/removes all entries in a recent list.
+The *type* parameter can be a domain Class or the class name of a domain.

 ## GSP Tags